 This document outlines how affordable housing, which is a limited resource in both districts, is allocated to those who need it.
-Broadland District Council operates a housing register of those seeking social housing however the Council does not have properties of its own.
+Broadland District Council does not have properties of its own.
 We work in close partnership with a number of social housing landlords who we refer to as our partner landlords.
-The partner landlords own and manage properties in the district.
+The partner landlords own and manage properties in both districts.
+Broadland District Council will be seeking to formally review its partnership arrangements.
+It is anticipated that a Common Housing Register approach will be considered the way forward in order to embrace the Allocations Pathway Model.
+See Part 2